britram/rains-prototype/draft-trammell-rains-protocol.md

 assertions (zone, context) within the shard must be omitted from the assertions themselves.
 Signatures on contained assertions may be omitted.

-A pshard represents a space-efficient probabilistic data structure stored as a bit string to proof nonexistence.
+A P-Shard represents a space-efficient probabilistic data structure stored as a bit string to proof nonexistence.
 The data structure is used to prove membership of an element in a set.
 The set could either be the entire zone or an exclusive lexicographic range of that zone (like the range of a shard).
 All assertions within the same zone and context, and whose names are within the range are elements of the set.
-A pshard is protected by one or more signatures.
-A membership query to the pshard responds either with 'an assertion with a given name and type might be part of the set' or 'an assertion with a given name and type is definitely not part of the set'.
+A P-Shard is protected by one or more signatures.
+A membership query to the P-Shard responds either with 'an assertion with a given name and type might be part of the set' or 'an assertion with a given name and type is definitely not part of the set'.
 The second response can be used to proof nonexistence of an assertion with a given name and type.
 There is a tradeoff between the size of the bit string, membership query time, and the false positive error rate.
 The zone authority can determine how to weight them.

-A pshard has the following information elements:
+A P-Shard has the following information elements:

-- Context: name of the context in which the assertions in the pshard are valid;
+- Context: name of the context in which the assertions in the P-Shard are valid;
   see {{context-in-assertions}}.
 - Zone: name of the zone in which the assertions are made.
 - Range: an exclusive lexicographic range within which the contained assertions' names must be.
-- Type: the type of the probabilistic data structure contained in the pshard.
+- Type: the type of the probabilistic data structure contained in the P-Shard.
 - Data structure: meta data about the data structure of the indicated type and a bit string representing the data structure itself.
 - Signatures: one or more signatures generated by the authority for the shard; see {{signatures-in-assertions}}.

-The Types supported for each pshard are:
+The Types supported for each P-Shard are:

 - Bloom filter: A space-efficient probabilistic data structure using a configurable amount of hash functions from a specified hash family to generate